Crime in South Korea

-Crime in South Korea is one of the lowest in the world.
+South Korea has a relatively low crime rate compared to other industrialized countries.

 Overview

 Although South Korea has a lower crime rate than other industrialized countries, the crime rate in 2007 was around 2.9 times higher than in 1978, with the total number of crimes committed rising from 513,165 to 1,965,577.
 On occasion, sudden changes in circumstance have led to cause short-term fluctuations in the crime rate – for example, the crime rate rose by 15% following the 1997 Asian financial crisis, and dropped by 21% during the first ten days of the 2002 FIFA World Cup.
 There is also a problem in the nation with foreign criminals targeting it due to its relatively affluent status and the perception that it has lax security.
 1.4 percent of crimes in the nation are committed by foreigners, which is quite low considering the 3.5% of the population is non-Korean.
 According to British criminal Colin Blaney in his autobiography 'Undesirables', the country is targeted by English, Canadian, American and German criminals.